joelekstrom/libminesweeper/README.md

 # libminesweeper
 A static library for handling Minesweeper game logic, that can run on embedded hardware.
 Its goals are to be as efficient as possible memory- and processing power wise.
-It's written in C89 and tries to be compatible with obscure compilers.
+It's written in "[SDCC](http://sdcc.sourceforge.net) compatible C99", which pretty much means that it's C99 without inline variable declarations.

 ## Building
 Clone the repo and run `make` in the folder, and you'll get the binary `libminesweeper.a`.
 Link the binary and include